 The Sundog Solar team has installed systems for the towns of Waldoboro, Bristol, Stockton Springs, and Tremont.
-The solar system in Waldoboro is expected to save the town $380,000 over the life of the system.
+The solar system in Waldoboro is expected to save the town $380,000 over the system’s life.
 We will soon install 1,350 solar panels for MDI High School in Bar Harbor, Maine.

 Net Metering allows utility customers to save money by earning credits for each kilowatt produced above their kilowatt usage for the month.
 Credits are used during lower production periods and are good for 12 months.
 Customers pay a minimum monthly charge and have access to utility power when needed but will not be reimbursed for unused credits if they expire.